bounded-labs/prfaq/index.md

 #### FAQs
 *  What sort of questions can be included?
-	*  Any sort of question that a potential customer might be interested!
+	*  Any sort of question that a potential customer might be interested in!

 * * *